 “We don’t want certain groups or languages or certain nationalities to feel like they’re being left out” Martyna tells us.
 Linguistic barriers often make holding diverse events more difficult—Icelandic language workshops draw Icelanders and English-language events foreigners, so on arrival in her new position three months ago, Martyna embarked on a mission to set aside linguistic differences and bring the two groups together.
 The solution?
 Art.

 In addition to the current collaborative piece, Martyna is organising a series of free workshops hosted in the library, where members of marginalised racial groups are given the chance to express their identities by creating their own collage portraits, ready for display in Autumn.
-Over 40 people have participated so far, representing 15 different nationalities, but the goal is 100 art works.
+More than 40 people have participated so far, representing 15 different nationalities, but the goal is 100 art works.

 “I’ve decided to focus on portraits and to showcase diversity differently,” Martyna explains.
 “Often when we think of diversity we think of how different we look or the different languages we speak.
 Even if it’s in a very positive way, we’re still focusing on outside things and here in this workshop I want people to just dig deep in their heads: What do they wish for?
 What do they wish they could change?
 What do they wish they could be?”